ammkrn/type_checking_in_lean4/src/whats_a_kernel.md

 # What is the kernel?

-The kernel is an implementation of Lean's logic in software; a computer program with the minimum amount of machinery required to construct elements of Lean's logical langauge and check those elements for correctness.
+The kernel is an implementation of Lean's logic in software; a computer program with the minimum amount of machinery required to construct elements of Lean's logical language and check those elements for correctness.
 The major components are:

 + A sort of names used for addressing.